whipowill/wow-acore-mod-reagent-bank-guild/.github/README.md

 This module adds a reagent banker similar to later WoW expansions.
 This banker can free bag space by holding crafting reagents for players.

+>[!NOTE]
->[!NOTE} This is the account-wide version of the module found here:
+>This is the account-wide version of the module found here:
 >https://github.com/ZhengPeiRu21/mod-reagent-bank

 ## Features